 Overall, Canva is pretty sound and comprehensive with only some minor issues with text formatting.
 You may have to pay for some of the graphics or images, but that is easily solved by uploading your own.
 Canva may not replace InDesign or other technical software for the experienced designer as it doesn’t have some of the more advanced functionality, but as far as free online design software goes, Canva is number one in my eyes!

-- Several apps only available to Canva for Work subscribers, have to pay for some graphics
+What I Don’t Like: Text can be a bit fussy in terms of formatting.
+Several apps only available to Canva for Work subscribers, have to pay for some graphics

 What is Canva?